deltacors/api-template-automator/README.md

 ```

 The template is downloaded into the default workspace directory.
-My Mule 4 workspace directory is in
+My Mulesoft 4 workspace directory is
 ```
 ~/AnypointStudio/studio-workspace
 ```